Softcadbury/FootballScore/README.md

 ## Description

-Wpf application to see football scores (results of matches, teams ranking and players ranking)
+This project is a Wpf application useful to see football scores (results of matches, teams ranking and players ranking)

 ## Screenshot